 Monterville, West Virginia

-The Elk Springs Resort, located just outside of Monterville on the banks of the Elk River, is one of my favorite places to stay.
-A full service bar and restaurant is right on the property and bug hatches rival some the best you are going to see anywhere in the world.
-Depending on the time of year and season, you can find a room starting in the $70’s to the middle $100’s.
-There is always something to do here.
+The Elk Springs Resort, located just outside of Monterville on the banks of the Elk River, is the kind of place to return to every year.
+A full service bar and restaurant is right on the property and bug hatches rival some of the best anywhere.
+Depending on the time of year and season, you can find a room ranging from $70 to $160.

 Lew Beach, New York

-Want to get away to something rustic with incredible fishing where US fly fishing began?
-The Beaverkill Valley Inn is hard to beat.
-This bed and breakfast offers everything a 5-star resort would have but ran by down-home folks with a personal touch.
+For a cozy place to stay in the Catskills, the Beaverkill Valley Inn is hard to beat.
+This bed and breakfast offers everything a five-star resort would have but is run by down-home folks with a personal touch.
 The Inn offers lodging and meal plans that makes it easy to relax in the mountains when the fishing is done.
 For a weekend stay, there is a two night minimum.
-Running $445 for everything isn’t cheap.
-However, if you get to fish the Catskills with your spouse, it’s worth it.
+Running $445 for everything isn't cheap.
+However, if you get to fish the Catskills with your spouse, it's worth it.

 Fly fishing the Bozeman area of Montana is a dream trip for many fly fishermen all over the world.
-When headed in that direction to to fish the Yellowstone, Madison, or Gallatin rivers, staying at the Gallatin River Lodge will make your trip.
+When headed in that direction to fish the Yellowstone, Madison, or Gallatin rivers, staying at the Gallatin River Lodge will be the icing on top of the trip.
 Surprise your wife or husband with a romance package and make this trip a memory you will want to repeat.
 Lodging starts at $170 a night, but with an on site chef and the environment, this place is special.

 The Hanson House, located right in the middle of Grayling and minutes from the Au Sable, will give you a relaxing and memorable place to stay.
-Bed and breakfasts are quickly becoming a go-to option when traveling with the family for a variety of reasons and the Hanson House ranks up there pretty high.
-Starting at only $50 per night, depending on the room, it’s hard to screw this one up.
+Bed and breakfasts are quickly becoming a go-to option when traveling with the family for a variety of reasons and the Hanson House ranks up there with the best of them.
+Rates start at $50 per night.

 Asheville, North Carolina